joyceluo1/website/content/publication/pub2/index.md

 publication: In *Journal of Medical Internet Research*
 publication_short: In *JMIR*

-abstract: The number of electronic cigarette (e-cigarette) users has been increasing rapidly in recent years, especially among youth and young adults.
+abstract: 'The number of electronic cigarette (e-cigarette) users has been increasing rapidly in recent years, especially among youth and young adults.
 More e-cigarette products have become available, including e-liquids with various brands and flavors.
 Various e-liquid flavors have been frequently discussed by e-cigarette users on social media.
 This study aimed to examine the longitudinal prevalence of mentions of electronic cigarette liquid (e-liquid) flavors and user perceptions on social media.
 We applied a data-driven approach to analyze the trends and macro-level user sentiments of different e-cigarette